MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/planning-and-preparing-your-network.md

 Failing to prepare your network will likely lead to dissatisfied users and costly, ad-hoc fixes.
 By preparing your network—and your organization—for Teams, you can dramatically increase your chance of success.

 # Where do I begin?

-Plan for your Teams rollout by reviewing the following network planning tasks.
+Plan for your network by reviewing the following network planning tasks.

-[Step 1: Check your environment's readiness for Teams](network.readiness.md) [Step 2: Prepare your organization's network for Teams](prepare-environment-prepare-network.md) [Step 3: Verify you've got Teams licenses for all users](teams-add-on-licensing/microsoft-teams-add-on-licensing.md)
+[Step 1: Check your environment's readiness for Teams](network.readiness.md)

+[Step 2: Prepare your organization's network for Teams](prepare-environment-prepare-network.md)

+[Step 3: Verify you've got Teams licenses for all users](teams-add-on-licensing/microsoft-teams-add-on-licensing.md)